Windsor Park Kitchen & Bathroom

 The Kitchen Design Process

-In this specific project, we replaced all the doors and drawer faces, and we installed new hardware (a self-closing mechanism for all doors and drawers).
+In kitchen project, we replaced all the doors and drawer faces, and we installed new hardware (a self-closing mechanism for all doors and drawers).
 We installed new handles and painted all new doors and drawer faces and old kitchen cabinet boxes.
-We then replaced the countertops and the faucet and in order to accommodate the customer’s needs, we made some adjustments and fabrications to the original cabinet boxes.
-We demolished the section of the cooktop cabinet and replaced it with custom-made new cabinets to match the existing cabinets in order to fit a brand new range.
+Then our team replaced the countertops and the faucet and we made some adjustments and fabrications to the original cabinet boxes.
+After that, we demolished the section of the cooktop cabinet and replaced it with custom-made new cabinets to match the existing cabinets in order to fit a brand-new range.
 We removed the old oven and replaced it with a new custom-made cabinet unit to match the existing cabinets and to fit the microwave on a shelf.
-We also fabricated the opening of the fridge to be able to fit a new larger fridge.
+Apart from that we also fabricated the opening of the fridge to be able to fit a new larger fridge.

 Around all of those cabinets adjustment we also made sure to make all necessary plumbing and electrical adjustments according to building codes.
 For example: The microwave needed to be connected to a 110-volt outlet but in this area, there was a 220-volt outlet because of the old oven that was located there before.
 Therefore we had to make the adjustment and switch this outlet from 110 to 220.
 We also needed to run a new water line and install a shut-off valve behind the fridge for water and ice because the existing water line was located too high and without a shut-off valve which is not up to code.

 Our client wanted a fresh, updated look for their new bathroom.
 We had to knock down the wall that separated the vanity from the old tub to create an open concept.
 Also, we switched out the tub with a nice tiled shower and we left a pony wall between the vanity and the shower so we could use a full-size vanity from wall to wall.
 Apart from that we relocated their lights to improve the lighting in the bathroom.